Nuggets vs. Heat: Betting Trends, Record ATS, Home/Road Splits

 Nuggets vs. Heat: Betting Trends, Odds, Records Against the Spread, Home/Road Splits

-The Denver Nuggets are 3.5-point favorites heading into Game 4 of the NBA Finals against the Miami Heat at FTX Arena on Friday, starting at 8:30 PM ET on ABC.
-The Nuggets have a 2-1 series lead.
-The matchup has an over/under set at 210.5 points.
+The Miami Heat are 8.5-point underdogs heading into a decisive Game 5 of the NBA Finals against the Denver Nuggets at Ball Arena on Monday, starting at 8:30 PM ET on ABC.
+The Nuggets have a 3-1 series lead.
+The over/under for the matchup is set at 210.5.

 Nuggets vs. Heat Odds & Info